LSR Pro Stock 2-1's

 Softail (All): Pipe bolts directly to frame via 3" wide heavy steel "Z" bracket.
 No oem brackets are used.
 Remove oem brackets.

-Evo Sportster: Tubular steel bracket replaces oem bracket (all rigid mount models).
-On 2004 models we supply a transmission bracket that attaches to the steel stamping that supported the mid part of the rear pipe.
+Evo Sportster: Frame mounted laser cut bracket replaces oem bracket (all rigid mount models).
+On 2004 and later models we supply a bracket that attaches to the outer cover that supports the mid part of the rear pipe.
 On 2004 models remove the large oem bracket which requires the removal of the rear final drive cover aft of the transmission. #30 Torx required to unhook rear brake rod.
-PDF for Rubber Mount Models.

 Chrome or Ceramic: All chrome is full automotive grade duplex nickel, triple plate; Ceramic Black finishes are a two layer process with an underlying alumina ceramic covered with $200.00 per gallon semi-gloss black.
 "Black" pipes are fully polished as if they were to be chromed to remove any surface defects, then are blasted, ceramic coated, baked, tumbled, cleaned, shot with black semi-gloss ceramic paint and then baked a second time to complete the process.
 We've tried everything you can think of and these are the best finishes.